 At Torres Lawyers, we assist clients with documents to be sent all over the world.
 Our Notary Public, Luana Torres, appears on the official register maintained by DFAT and various foreign Consulates and Embassies recommend her notarial services.
-She is also a member of The Society of Notaries of New South Wales Incorporated.
+She is also a member of The Society of Notaries of New South Wales Inc.

 Contact us to find out more or to arrange a consultation.